alfonsomartinezdev/batz/README.md

 # Batz
 *Capturing the madness*

 A freeform note-taking tool for Game Masters.
 Throw your campaign notes at it naturally as they happen, and Batz keeps track.
+It ain't much (yet), but it's honest work.

 ## Usage
 ```bash